cypher-pay/merchant-fe/README.md

-# Mechant Frontend
+# Merchant Frontend
 This is the frontend application for the Cypher Pay merchant platform.
+Here the merchants can manage their Accounts, manage their ApiKeys and view their Invoices.

+Currently, this application also has the Documentation for the Cypher Pay API integrated within it.

 ## Setup
 ### Prerequisites